What is the difference between the Audiovisual and Partnership Streams?

 The Audiovisual Stream application deadline date doesn’t work for my timeline.
 Can I apply through the Partnership Stream?

 The project needs to meet all of the required criteria as outlined in the Guidelines in order to apply through the Partnership Stream.
 This proposal process is much more in-depth and requires significant correspondence between the Rocket Fund and producer before the project can potentially be presented to the Rocket Fund Board for review.
 The deadline date should not be the deciding factor in whether you begin the Partnership Stream proposal process.

 My project has an international co-producer/distributor attached.
 Does that mean we should apply through the Partnership Stream?

 Not necessarily.
 International co-productions and projects with an international distributor are eligible to apply through either the Partnership or Audiovisual Stream.
 However, in order to meet the criteria for Partnership, the program needs to have a strong strategic partner that will help create and deliver on the global reach and business plan.
 Not all international co-producers or distributors necessarily fulfill this requirement.

 If my project does not meet the criteria for the Partnership Stream, can I apply through the Audiovisual Stream?

 Yes, as long as the project meets all eligibility requirements for the Audiovisual Stream, projects that do not meet the Partnership Stream criteria can apply at the next Audiovisual Stream deadline.

 As an audiovisual production, the web series application should come through the Audiovisual Stream.
-The Digital Stream is reserved for digital content that is associated with your audiovisual production (i.e. a companion website, online games or apps, additional video content (behind-the-scenes videos, other video content), etc.).
+The Digital Stream is reserved for the non-programming interactive digital content that is associated with your audiovisual production (i.e. a companion website, online games or apps, additional video content (behind-the-scenes videos, other video content), etc.).